-Man charged with murder over ‘stranger attack’ as woman killed ten minutes from home
+Man charged with murder and attempted rape after woman killed ten minutes from home

-Zara Aleena: Man charged with murder over ‘stranger attack’ in Ilford
+Zara Aleena: Man charged with murder and attempted rape after woman killed ten minutes away from home

 Zara Aleena was beaten to death in East London in the early hours of Sunday morning